-Follow the instructions on how to light a Fuego wood-fired oven and get your oven up to a temperature of around 225-250°C using kiln dried wood that has a moisture content of less than 20%.

-Always use an ovenproof dish or casserole.
-Simply place your dish in the oven and keep your oven door closed.
-It may be a good idea to place your dish on a stand or an inverted pan or tray, so it doesn't overcook.
+Follow the instructions on how to light a Fuego wood-fired Using your metal peel or spade, move the embers to one oven and get your oven up to a temperature of around side and allow the oven temperature to drop down to 150-225-250°C using kiln dried wood that has a moisture 200°C ready for baking.
+The idea is to bake using the heat content of less than 20%. retained in the oven dome and floor at an air temperature of 150-200°C. You don't want your fire to have a roaring flame when baking but some glowing embers are just fine.
+2. Prepare your foods If the glowing embers become stronger, open the oven Always use an ovenproof dish or casserole.
+Simply place door a touch, so that the inside of the oven doesn't get your dish in the oven and keep your oven door closed.
+It smoky.
+To maintain the baking temperature, keep the oven may be a good idea to place your dish on a stand or an door closed for 30 minutes, then open it to check the floor inverted pan or tray, so it doesn't overcook. temperature.
+If the oven is too hot, leave the door open for 10 minutes, then close the door for a further 5 minutes before checking the temperature again.
+You may want to cover your foods with tin foil to avoid further browning.